 Also consider that only seven of the 348 players who have played in a regular season game for the Pacers since their beginning in 1967 have done it.
 Essentially, one out of every 50.

 Warren also represents a looming monster-sized dilemma for the Pacers.
 He will be by far their lowest-paid starter next season if the current group remains intact, when he’ll receive $12 million.
-That’s chump change compared to what Myles Turner ($18 million), Sabonis ($18.5), Malcolm Brogdon ($20.7) and Victor Oladipo ($21) will be paid.
+That’s a middle class wage compared to what Myles Turner ($18 million), Sabonis ($18.5), Malcolm Brogdon ($20.7) and Victor Oladipo ($21) will be paid.
 Fortunately for the Pacers, Warren’s contract runs through the 2021-22 season, so he’s locked in for a while.
-You can thank Phoenix Suns management for that team-friendly deal while you’re also thanking them for gifting him to the Pacers to clear salary cap room last summer.
+You can thank Phoenix Suns management for that team-friendly deal.
+While you’re at it, thank them for gifting him to the Pacers to clear salary cap room last summer.

 Five of his six predecessors in the Pacers’ 50-point club eventually were traded away or allowed to leave as a free agent.
 Short-term, though, they all were great assets whom history regards kindly.
 And Warren looks like he belongs.